 On the Floor: Sections 1 and 2 are Floor Seats, which offer some of the closest views of the performers.
 For many concerts, floor sections are added or removed.
 These performer-specific adjustments may alter the floor layout and the views from each floor section.

-To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 12, Section 13, Section 14 and Section 15.
+To the Side of the Stage: For close views of the stage with a little bit of elevation, consider seats to the side of the stage in Section 12, Section 13 and Section 32.
 The view is not head-on like on the floor, but many of the seats are closer to the stage, provide better elevation and are actual stadium seats.

 Consider the Following When Buying Concert Tickets